MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 #### Pack solution

-Packs a solution represented in source control into a solution.zip file that can be imported into an environment.
+Packs a solution represented in source control into a solution.zip file that can be imported into another environment.

 | Parameters       | Description     |
 |------------------|-----------------|